LaneLewis/Exius-Launchers/README.md

 fly deploy --remote-only
 ```

-After waiting for it to deploy, you should be all set!
+After waiting for it to finish deploying, you should be all set!
 To check on the instance, you can view the logs by
 ```shell
 fly logs
 ```